timsch003/rcps.app/README.md

 - Flip arrows and back button positions where appropriate
 - Add script to handle <html dir> and fonts when changing language
 - Check if there are numerals that used regexes do not account for

+### General

+- Set up multilangual landing page with SEO
+- Check (international) legal implications of storing user email/password and recipe data (no other personal data)

 ## Deployment checklist